The Contract (2006 film)

 The Contract is a 2006 German-American action thriller film directed by Bruce Beresford and written by television writer Stephen Katz and John Darrouzet.
 The Contract stars Morgan Freeman as professional assassin Frank Carden and John Cusack as a teacher who gets entangled into his latest assignment during a camp trip with his son.
-Released direct to video in the United States and most of Europe, The Contract received little critical notice despite its high-profile cast.
+Released direct to video in the United States and Europe, The Contract received little critical notice despite its high-profile cast.